How founder and CEO Ben Sherwood found his MOJO. And how you can, too

 | 4 min read

-Welcome to MOJO, a new company aimed at making youth sports more fun for the whole family.
+Welcome to MOJO, the award-winning app aimed at making youth sports more fun for the whole family.

 And while I’ve seen a lot of dedicated volunteer coaches with experience, know-how and commitment, I’ve encountered even more who — to put it gently — needed some help.
 They didn’t really understand the sport.
 They had no idea what to do at practice.
 They lacked age-appropriate resources.
-And most of all, with their stressed-out lives, they needed help making everything made simpler, easier and more fun.
+And most of all, with their stressed-out lives, they needed help making everything easy — and more fun.

 I know because I was one of those parents.
 In the parking lot right before practice, I scrambled to find ideas and drills for my teams.
 I scoured the web.
 I called friends for help.